Operational Tillage Information System (OpTIS)

 CTIC has been the primary source of this type of conservation practice monitoring data for nearly 30 years.
 In partnership with USDA and many others, the CTIC curates and distributes the National Crop Residue Management (CRM) Survey, collected using validated transect methods – annually in most states from 1989 through 2004, and again in 2006 and 2008.
 When fully implemented, OpTIS will fill critical gaps on recent trends in conservation tillage practices, as well as tracking the adoption of winter cover crops.

 The data available using OpTIS are critically important for multiple public- and private-sector stakeholders.
 For instance, EPA and the States can use these data to track progress and better focus efforts to meet the ambitious goals of the Gulf of Mexico Hypoxia Task Force.
 Private-sector players throughout agri-food system supply chains can better understand market trends in the adoption of cover crops and specific tillage systems that impact environmental sustainability, such as GHG emissions and soil carbon sequestration.
 Conservation organizations can better understand where efforts are most needed to improve soil health and water quality outcomes.

 OpTIS produces spatially comprehensive maps of tillage, crop residue cover, winter cover, and soil health practices using information integrated from multiple earth-observing satellites.
 Click below for a detailed report on OpTIS methodology.

-The current OpTIS Phase 1 data release is for the years 2005-2017 across the entire US Corn Belt (see map).
-Phase 2 will involve application of OpTIS to other US agricultural regions.
+The current OpTIS Phase 1 data release is for the years 2005-2018 across the entire US Corn Belt (see map).
+OpTIS Phase 2 will involve the application of OpTIS to other US agricultural regions.
 Click below to learn more.